What is the Fitzpatrick skin phototype?

 The Fitzpatrick skin type (or phototype) depends on the amount of melanin pigment in the skin.
-This is determined by constitutional colour (white, brown or black skin) and the result of exposure to ultraviolet radiation (tanning).
+This is determined by constitutional colour (white, brown, or black skin) and the effect of exposure to ultraviolet radiation (tanning).
 Pale or white skin burns easily and tans slowly and poorly: it needs more protection against sun exposure.
 Darker skin burns less and tans more easily.
 It is also more prone to develop postinflammatory pigmentation after injury (brown marks).

 |Skin type||Typical features||Tanning ability|